FidelityInternational/djangocms-internalsearch/docs/integration.rst

 `intersearch_config_list` is a list of model config class.

-Let's say we have an app called 'publication' and the a `Book` model that needs to integrate with internal search.
+Let's say we have an app called 'publication' and a `Book` model that needs to integrate with internal search.

 .. code-block:: python

-    #publication.models.py
+    # publication/models.py

     class Author(models.Model):
         name = models.CharField(max_length=100)